jdefrance7/SeniorDesignProject/Arduino/libraries/ast_can_v0/README.md

 `int init_can(can, id)` - initializes the AST-CAN485 CAN module and Canard instance

-`sendCanardCANFrame(canard, txf, timeout_ms)` - sends a single CanardCANFrame from the Canard queue
+`sendCanardCANFrame(...)` - sends a single CanardCANFrame from the Canard queue

-`readCanardCANFrame(canard, rxf, timeout_ms)` - reads a single CanardCANFrame from the Canard queue
+`readCanardCANFrame(...)` - reads a single CanardCANFrame from the Canard queue

-`transmitCanardQueue(canard, timeout_ms)` - transmitts all CanardCANFrames from the Canard queue
+`transmitCanardQueue(...)` - transmitts all CanardCANFrames from the Canard queue

-`void printCanard(can)` - Serial debugging print of custom `Canard` structure
+`void printCanard(...)` - Serial debugging print of custom `Canard` structure

-`void printMsg(msg)` - Serial debugging print of ASTCanLib st_cmd_t CAN message structure
+`void printMsg(...)` - Serial debugging print of ASTCanLib st_cmd_t CAN message structure

 ## Internals